equinor/terraform-baseline/CONTRIBUTING.md

-## CONTRIBUTING
+# Contributing guidelines

-This repository is maintained by the Terraform Baseline team.
+This repository and all Terraform Baseline module repositories are maintained by the Terraform Baseline team.

-### Steps
+## Issues

+...

+## Pull Requests

 1. Create a new branch.
 1. Commit your changes.